 The prophet himself did not yet know how many victories Jehoash should obtain against the Syrians, but God had signified to him that he should learn that by the number of the king’s strokes.
 And he was angry with him, not simply because he smote only thrice, but because by his unbelief and idolatry he provoked God so to overrule his heart and hand that he should smite but thrice, which was a token that God would assist him no further; although his smiting but thrice might proceed either from his unbelief or negligence.
 For by the former sign, and the prophet’s comment upon it, he might clearly perceive that this also was intended as a sign of his success against the Syrians, and therefore he ought to have done it frequently and vehemently.

-Elisha’s belief may seem to have been strange, but he was a prophet of God and, therefore, it is not unreasonable to assume that he had received foresight from God about this matter.
-Furthermore, verse 25 in the same chapter substantiates Elisha’s belief in regard to this matter (i.e., King Jehoash subsequently defeated the Syrians three times).
+Elisha’s belief may seem strange, but he was a prophet of God and, therefore, it is not unreasonable to assume that he had received foresight from God about this matter.
+Furthermore, verse 25 in 2 Kings 13 substantiates Elisha’s belief in regard to this matter: King Jehoash subsequently defeated the Syrians three times, which was the same number of times that King Jehoash struck the ground with the arrows.
 Nevertheless, it is difficult to understand why God relied on such a seemingly superficial method to determine how many times Israel, under the rule of King Jehoash, would defeat one of its enemies.
 Certainly, God does not need to rely on the faulty abilities of flawed humans to accomplish favorable outcomes for His people.

 Nathan’s Belief that David Should Build a Temple for God, If David Wanted to Do So